elegant-scipy/elegant-scipy/markdown/ch3.markdown

 affair, and even more difficult when images are not two-dimensional but 3D and even 4D, as is common in microscopy, materials science, and climatology, among others.
-But here we will show you how to produce a RAG in a few lines of code using NetworkX and a generalized filter from SciPy's N-dimensional image processing submodule.
+But here we will show you how to produce a RAG in a few lines of code using NetworkX (a Python library to analyze graphs and networks), and a filter from SciPy's N-dimensional image processing submodule, `ndimage`.

 ```python
 import networkx as nx